Omi ramie cloth Omi jofu

 - 1. Designing

-The design of the textile has to be decided first.
-The threads are sorted according to the paper pattern and dyed by the Katagami Nassen method.
-This method requires the paper pattern for each color so the number of paper patterns matches the number of the colors used.
+First, the design of the textile is decided.
+The threads are sorted according to the paper pattern and dyed with stencil dyeing.
+This method requires tracing paper for each color so the number of paper patterns matches the number of colors used.
 The design has to be decided ensuring that the parts where the paper patterns join are seamless.
-The Kushioshi Nassen method uses the warp and the weft threads to make the Kasuri patterns.
-The positions and width of the parts that have to be dyed are decided in alignment with the patterns for the warp threads and the weft threads, respectively.
-The Hane Jogi (a ruler), which is made from cardboard with marks on it, has to be made.
-This process requires precision.
+The comb press dyeing method uses both the warp and the weft threads to make ikat patterns.
+The positions and width of the parts that have to be dyed are decided in alignment with the patterns for the warp and weft threads, respectively.
+The ruler, which is made from cardboard with marks drawn on it, has to be made with precision.

 - 2. Dyeing

-In Katagami Nassen a process referred to as the Hanemaki is carried out before dyeing the threads.
-The weft threads are wound around the metal frame and the paper pattern is laid over the threads.
-The dye is applied to the threads using the Komabera (a spatula).
-The threads are dyed carefully so that there are no seams between the paper patterns and the threads are put in a steamer for approximately 10 minutes to settle the color.
+In stencil dyeing, the weft threads are wound around the metal frame and the paper pattern is laid over the threads before dye is applied to the threads using a spatula.
+The threads are dyed carefully so that there are no seams between the paper patterns.
+The threads are put in a steamer for approximately ten minutes to settle the color.
 After that, the threads are washed in water and put out to dry.
-Normally, the Yoko Gasuri method, which dyes only the weft threads to make the Kasuri patterns, is used.
-The other dyeing methods include the Kukuri Zome (tie-dye) and the Kushioshi Nassen.
+Normally, the method of dyeing only weft threads to make the patterns is used.
+Other dyeing techniques include tie-dye and comb-press dyeing.

-The Kushioshi Nassen is a technique to weave the Kasuri patterns using both the warp and the weft threads.
-Each skein of threads is hung from the Sao Waku (a frame pole) and they are marked with ink based on the ruler, which was made according to the pattern.
-Then, the threads are dyed using a tool with a comb shape.
-The tool, the Kushi, is made with various materials including brass and cypress wood.
-The lines of threads are dyed evenly using the curved side of the Kushi.
-The positions and the width of the parts that have to be dyed vary depending on the pattern but Kushi in different sizes are used accordingly and the threads are dyed, just like a stamp has been pressed on the threads, to make the various Kasuri threads.
-In this way the vivid Kasuri patterns specific to Omi Jofu are created.
-This method does not require tying; therefore the strain on the threads is less and the results of dyeing are clear Kasuri.
-The color tends to become blurred on the hemp threads so the kind of glue that is mixed in the dye should also be carefully adjusted.
+For comb press dyeing, ikat patterns are woven using both the warp and the weft threads.
+Each unit of threads is hung from a frame pole and they are marked with ink based on the ruler, which was made according to the pattern.
+Then, the threads are dyed using a comb shaped tool which can be made with various materials including brass and cypress wood.
+The lines of threads are dyed evenly using the curved side of the tool.
+The positions and width of the parts that have to be dyed vary depending on the pattern.
+Comb tools of differing sizes are used and the threads are dyed, just like a stamp has been pressed on the threads, to make various ikat threads.
+This is the way vivid ikat patterns specific to Omi jofu are created.
+Tying is not required, therefore there is less strain on the threads and the ikat is not blurry.
+On hemp threads the color can blur so the kind of glue that is mixed in the dye is carefully adjusted.

-The weft threads, which were wound in the Hanemaki process, are sorted one by one and wound again along the pattern into a skein.
-The skein of threads is wound around the reel, then, wound again around the Kokuda (a small tube).
-Preparation before weaving is completed here.
-The warp threads are divided into the Jiito (foundation threads) and the Kasuri Ito (the Kasuri threads) and laid on the Seikei Stand to adjust the patterns roughly.
-Then, the threads are adjusted yet again on the Warikomi Stand so that they are ready for being put through the Osa (reed).
+The weft threads, which were wound in the last process, are sorted one by one and wound again along the pattern into a skein (unit of yarn).
+The skein of thread is wound around the reel, then wound again around the small tube.
+The warp threads are divided into base threads and ikat threads, then laid on a warp stand for the patterns to be adjusted.
+The threads are adjusted yet again on a stand so that they are ready to be put through the reed.

 The warp threads are sorted into the required number and length for weaving.
-The sorted warp threads are put through the Osa using the Osa Doshi (a wooden hooking stick) and spread to the required width of the textile.
-The warp threads are put through the Soko no Me (the eye of heddle) next.
-This process makes the Hi Michi (the shuttle path) for the weft threads during weaving.
+The sorted warp threads are put through the reed using a wooden hooking stick and spread to the required width of the textile.
+Next, the warp threads are put through the eye of a heddle (a looped cord that separates and divides the warp threads).
+This process creates a shuttle path for the weft threads during weaving.

 - 5. Hand weaving

 When all the preparations are done, the weaver starts weaving.
-The Takahata loom is used for weaving Omi Jofu.
-The hemp threads tend to be cut more easily than the silk threads so it requires the utmost attention to weave without cutting the threads.
-The weaver also has to adjust the Kasuri patterns carefully so it takes a long time to weave.
-If the Chijimi is preferred, the Chijimi process in which the woven textile is kneaded to create the Shibo, is required.
-The production of Omi Jofu with its texture that is soft and dry to the skin is now completed.
+The Takahata loom is used for weaving this craft.
+Ramie threads tend to be cut more easily than silk threads so careful attention is required so that the threads are not cut while weaving.
+The weaver also has to adjust the ikat patterns carefully so it takes a long time to weave.
+If a wrinkled texture is preferred, a process in which the woven textile is kneaded to create the texture is required.
+The production of Omi jofu is now complete.